 So What is communion, exactly?

-Communion is what is referred to as the last supper, which Jesus had with his disciples before he was crucified, in which He was actually keeping the Passover, a Feast God had initiated many years before as part of His covenant of protection and health when the Israelites fled from the Egyptians.
+The Holy Communion, which some call the Eucharist, is what is referred to as the last supper, which Jesus had with his disciples before he was crucified, in which He was actually keeping the Passover, a Feast God had initiated many years before as part of His covenant of protection and health when the Israelites fled from the Egyptians.

 I say health also because when the Israelites left Egypt, ‘There were none feeble among them’ Psalm 105:37.